The Bowling Green (Wetherspoon)

 The Bowling Green History

-The Bowling Green, built in 1757 as a Court House was known as the Assembly Rooms until 1825 when it took its present name.
+The Bowling Green, built in 1757 as a Court House was known as the Assembly Rooms.
+In 1821, the upper storey of 18 Bondgate was used as a place of worship by the newly formed Society of Independents, now the United Reformed Church.
+In 1825 it became an Inn when it took its present name.
+The inn’s earliest recorded licensees are Hannah Cawood in 1829 and Joseph Mallinson in 1834.
 According to the plaque on the wall, it was built in 1767, formerly a chapel, school, courthouse and assembly rooms becoming an Inn during 1866.”
 However, it would appear from records that it was an Inn before that date as in 1830 John Rowland was Innkeeper.

 Notable landlords have included Bob Blemings (early 60s).
 Then Frank Wilkinson (aka Buggly Chuff!) and his wife Edith and barman Fat Vince (aka Shittly Poops).
 Thanks to Colin Tasker for the info – there must be some unusual stories from the time – especially those nicknames!